arnoosha/CompilerDesign/README.md

 ## Components

 - **Lexer**
-  The lexical analyzer (`Lexer.cpp`, `Lexer.h`) tokenizes the input source code into a sequence of tokens such as identifiers, numbers, operators, and keywords:contentReference[oaicite:0]{index=0}:contentReference[oaicite:1]{index=1}.
+  The lexical analyzer (`Lexer.cpp`, `Lexer.h`) tokenizes the input source code into a sequence of tokens such as identifiers, numbers, operators, and keywords

 - **Parser**
   The parser (`Parser.cpp`, `Parser.h`) constructs an Abstract Syntax Tree (AST) from the token stream.
-It supports variable declarations, assignments, arithmetic expressions, conditions, loops, and if-elif-else control flow constructs:contentReference[oaicite:2]{index=2}:contentReference[oaicite:3]{index=3}.
+It supports variable declarations, assignments, arithmetic expressions, conditions, loops, and if-elif-else control flow constructs

 - **AST (Abstract Syntax Tree)**
-  The AST is defined in `AST.h` and represents the hierarchical structure of the input program, with node types for expressions, declarations, binary operations, conditions, and control flow:contentReference[oaicite:4]{index=4}.
+  The AST is defined in `AST.h` and represents the hierarchical structure of the input program, with node types for expressions, declarations, binary operations, conditions, and control flow

 - **Semantic Analysis**
-  The semantic analyzer (`Sema.cpp`) traverses the AST to detect semantic errors such as undeclared variables, duplicate declarations, invalid assignments, and division by zero:contentReference[oaicite:5]{index=5}.
+  The semantic analyzer (`Sema.cpp`) traverses the AST to detect semantic errors such as undeclared variables, duplicate declarations, invalid assignments, and division by zero
 - **Code Generation**
   The code generator (`CodeGen.cpp`, `CodeGen.h`) traverses the AST and produces LLVM IR.
-This IR can be further optimized and executed using LLVM’s toolchain:contentReference[oaicite:6]{index=6}:contentReference[oaicite:7]{index=7}.
+This IR can be further optimized and executed using LLVM’s toolchain

 - **Driver**
   The main driver (`GSM.cpp`) integrates all components.
-It reads input expressions, invokes the lexer and parser, checks for errors, performs semantic analysis, and if successful, generates and outputs LLVM IR:contentReference[oaicite:8]{index=8}.
+It reads input expressions, invokes the lexer and parser, checks for errors, performs semantic analysis, and if successful, generates and outputs LLVM IR

 - **Build Configuration**
-  The project uses CMake (`CMakeLists.txt`) to configure and build the compiler with LLVM libraries:contentReference[oaicite:9]{index=9}.
+  The project uses CMake (`CMakeLists.txt`) to configure and build the compiler with LLVM libraries

 ## Key Features